Wondering What to Do in Budapest in 3 Days? Read on!

 That said, we stayed in an Airbnb in Pest that was close to Budapest Keleti train station in a neighbourhood north of the main centre.
 We really liked how quiet the neighbourhood was – it felt like that’s where normal people live!
 However, there are also lots of great hostels and hotels in Budapest that are sure to suit everyone’s budgets and needs.

 If you’re looking for hostels and hotels in Budapest, we’ve got you covered.
 Our post on 9 of the most unique hostels in Europe mentions Maverick Lodge Hostel which is quite nice so you can certainly check that out.
 Our post on the ultimate Europe itinerary talks about the Budapest party hostels if that’s what you’re looking for.
+One of them made our list of favourite hostels to stay at in Europe!

 As for hotels, we’d recommend Hotel Papillon which is located on the Buda side of Budapest just to the north of the Parliament building.
 Check out the prices Hotel Papillon here.
 The other highly-rated hotel is Walk Inn Váci 78 located right in the heart of Pest.
 We actually walked by a few times and now that we’ve looked at the photos, Lisa has basically fallen in love with it and wants to stay there next time we’re in the city!
 Check here to see the photos and prices of Wall Inn Váci 78!